pvis2022/pvis2022/_collections/_program/0-sessions.md

 PacificVis 2022 hosts two keynotes, eight technical sessions, visual data storytelling contest, and social events.

 <span style="font-size: xx-large;">📅&nbsp;&nbsp;</span>
 Troubled interpreting datetimes described in Japanese timezones?
-Please merge [pvis2022 Google Calendar](https://calendar.google.com/calendar/u/0?cid=bnU1OHFvOTBtdjZpN2thOGpyZHZycnRnNTBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) into yours.
+Please import [pvis2022 Google Calendar](https://calendar.google.com/calendar/u/0?cid=bnU1OHFvOTBtdjZpN2thOGpyZHZycnRnNTBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) into yours.
 Each entry of the calendar has a link to the corresponding section in the program page.
 And do not forget to set alerts on the sessions that you can not miss.

 {% include hide.md %}